30 Disgusting Hygiene Practices From The Old West

 Work, work, and more work – that’s how an ordinary day looked in the Wild West.
 For this reason, people at the time loved to relax and to have an entertaining program.
 Simply said, they liked to be entertained.

 Some were into drinking, shooting, and games, or even sorcery, while others had different preferences.
 For those, Buffalo Bill’s Wild West Show was everything.
 This traveling circus-like was created by a bison hunter named Bill, who decided to use art to show the Old Western lifestyle for people, without them having to live it.

 4. Have Your Heard About Whirling Horse?

 Whirling Horse was an unusual star.
-He was a Native American and mostly knew him as a “show Indian.”
+He was a Native American, and people mostly knew him as a “show Indian.”
 Whirling Horse decided to use the moment and earn for living.

 Whirling Horse comes from a native tribe, and in his shows, he often portrayed the truth in his role as a victim of western expansion.
 This surprisingly helped with tensions during the American-Indian Wars.
 It seems that art can help with everything.